Fixing Soundbar Dialogue Lag: Step-by-Step Guide

 Controlled latency measurements

-Use short test files with a sharp visual marker (white flash or clapperboard) and a single click/pop sound.
-Record the TV and speaker with a phone camera positioned so the screen and the speaker are both visible.
+Use short test files with a sharp visual marker (white flash or clapperboard) and a single click/pop sound when fixing soundbar dialogue lag.
+Record the TV and speaker with a phone camera positioned so the screen and the speaker are both visible, as this method gives you the clearest evidence needed for fixing soundbar dialogue lag accurately.

 Open the recording in Audacity or a video editor and measure the time delta between the visual marker and the audio peak.